Animation and Game Development

 DIGP3001 Animation 5

-In this course, students will create advanced portfolio pieces that demonstrate their mastery of character design, architectural/mechanical, modelling, VFX, lighting and animation.
+In Animation 5, students will create advanced portfolio pieces that demonstrate their mastery of character design, architectural/mechanical, modelling, VFX, lighting and animation.
 Students will be able create industry-ready work for use in game or feature film and produce several highly finished, photorealistic, animated pieces for use in their final projects and their demo reels.
 Prerequisite: DIGP 2008

 COMM3003 Communications 3